Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Efficient smooth sensitivity computation for unbiased estimator

-The computation begins by initializing the corresponding target-distance data structure, which requires $O(d)$ time.
-The algorithm then iterates over $O(d)$ candidate target values.
-In each iteration, the optimal number of shifted values from $N$ (or $M$ in the negative case) is computed in constant time.
-If necessary, the optimal number of shifted values from $O$ is determined via a binary search over an interval of size $O(d)$.
-Each step of the binary search performs a distance query on the data structure, which takes $O(\log d)$ time.
-Consequently, determining the optimal number of shifted values from $O$ requires $O(\log^2 d)$ time per target.
-Finally, updating the target in the data structure between consecutive iterations requires $O(\log d)$ time.
-Combining these bounds, each iteration costs $O(\log^2 d)$ time, and over $O(d)$ target values the total running time is $O(d\log^2 d)$. \end{proof} Using this bound, we next derive the overall running time of Algorithm~\ref{alg:smooth_unb}.
+The computation begins by initializing the corresponding target-distance data structure, which requires \(O(d)\) time.
+The algorithm then iterates over \(O(d)\) candidate target values.
+In each iteration, the optimal number of shifted values from \(N\) (or \(M\) in the negative case) is computed in constant time.
+If necessary, the optimal number of shifted values from \(O\) is determined via a binary search over an interval of size \(O(d)\).
+Each step of the binary search performs a distance query on the data structure, which takes \(O(\log d)\) time.
+Consequently, determining the optimal number of shifted values from \(O\) requires \(O(\log^2 d)\) time per target.
+Finally, updating the target in the data structure between consecutive iterations requires \(O(\log d)\) time.
+Combining these bounds, each iteration costs \(O(\log^2 d)\) time, and over \(O(d)\) target values the total running time is \(O(d\log^2 d)\). \end{proof} Using this bound, we next derive the overall running time of Algorithm~\ref{alg:smooth_unb}.

-\begin{theorem}[Running time] Algorithm~\ref{alg:smooth_unb} computes the $\beta$-smooth sensitivity of $f'_v$ for a node $v \in V$ of degree $d$ in $O(d^2 \log^2 d)$ time. \end{theorem} \begin{proof} Algorithm~\ref{alg:smooth_unb} iterates over all incident edges $e \in E(v)$, of which there are at most $d$.
+\begin{lemma}[Computation time of Algorithm~\ref{alg:smooth_unb}] Algorithm~\ref{alg:smooth_unb} computes the \(\beta\)-smooth sensitivity of \(f'_v\) using the unbiased estimator \(U'_T\) for a node \(v \in V\) of degree \(d\) in \(O(d^2 \log^2 d)\) time. \end{lemma} \begin{proof} Algorithm~\ref{alg:smooth_unb} iterates over all incident edges \(e \in E(v)\), of which there are at most \(d\).
 For each such edge, the algorithm performs an initialization step followed by the computation of both the positive and negative sum contributions.

-For a fixed edge $e$, the initialization requires enumerating all triangles containing $e$ and computing the corresponding partial triangle weights.
-Since $|\Delta_v(e)| \le d$, this step requires $O(d)$ time to collect the values and $O(d \log d)$ time to sort them.
+For a fixed edge \(e\), the initialization requires enumerating all triangles containing \(e\) and computing the corresponding partial triangle weights.
+Since \(|\Delta_v(e)| \le d\), this step requires \(O(d)\) time to collect the values and \(O(d \log d)\) time to sort them.

-By Lemma~\ref{lem:time_smooth_pos}, the computation of the optimal solution for the positive contribution and for the negative contribution each requires $O(d\log^2 d)$ time.
-Thus, the total time per incident edge is $O(d\log^2 d)$.
+By Lemma~\ref{lem:time_smooth_pos}, the computation of the optimal solution for the positive contribution and for the negative contribution each requires \(O(d\log^2 d)\) time.
+Thus, the total time per incident edge is \(O(d\log^2 d)\).

-For $d$ incident edges, this results in an overall running time of $O(d^2 \log^2 d)$. \end{proof}
+For \(d\) incident edges, this results in an overall running time of \(O(d^2 \log^2 d)\). \end{proof}